European hornet

 The European hornet (Vespa crabro) is the largest eusocial wasp native to Europe.
 It is also the only true hornet (genus Vespa) found in North America, having been introduced to the United States and Canada from Europe as early as 1840.
 Vespines, such as V. crabro, are known for making intricate paper-like nests out of surrounding plant materials and other fibers.
 Unlike most other vespines, reproductive suppression involves worker policing instead of queen pheromone control, as was previously thought.

 This species stings in response to being stepped on or grabbed, but generally avoids conflict.
 It is also defensive of its nest and can be aggressive around food sources.
 Care should be taken when they are found in these circumstances, as they may sting without warning.
 European hornets are largely carnivorous and hunt large insects such as beetles, wasps, large moths, dragonflies, and mantises.
 They also feed on fallen fruit and other sources of sugary food.
 Mutual predation between medium-sized hornets and the Asilidae (robber flies) is often reported.

 Taxonomy

 The European hornet is a true hornet (genus Vespa), a group characterized by eusocial species.
 The genus is in the subfamily Vespinae, members of which are known for chewing up their food to feed it to their young, as well as chewing up paper-like materials to make their nests.
 According to a recent phylogenetic study, its closest relative is Vespa dybowskii.

+V. crabro has historically been divided into multiple subspecies: V. c. altaica Pérez, 1910, V. c. birulai Bequaert, 1931, V. c. caspica Pérez, 1910, V. c. crabro Linnaeus, 1758, V. c. crabroniformis Smith, 1852, V. c. flavofasciata Cameron, 1903, V. c. germana Christ, 1791, V. c. oberthuri Buysson, 1902, and V. c. vexator Harris, 1776.
+Taxonomic revision by Smith-Pardo, Carpenter, and Kimsey in 2020 viewed the subspecific names in the genus Vespa as synonyms of their respective species and thus relegated to informal names for geographic color forms.
+This view, however, is not held by Kwon and Choi in their own publication in 2020, which maintained subspecies of V. crabro and allied species as valid.